-The bulk of Philadelphia museums are located along the tree-lined Benjamin Franklin Parkway, stretching from City Hall to the Philadelphia Museum of Art, meaning if you’re a museum fan, you can make your base here for a solid day to see the best of the city’s cultural attractions.
+The bulk of Philadelphia museums are located along the tree-lined Benjamin Franklin Parkway, stretching from City Hall to the Philadelphia Museum of Art, meaning if you’re a museum fan, you can make your base here for a solid day to see the best of the city’s cultural hub—I recommend buying this Philadelphia city pass if you plan to visit multiple museums and attractions.

 Named after Benjamin Franklin, the Franklin Institute is the center of science innovation in Philadelphia.
 It also houses the Benjamin Franklin National Memorial.